What is the most common type of cancer in dogs and/or cats?

 What type of payments do you accept?

-We accept Visa, MasterCard, Discover, American Express and checks, with a current California ID.
+We accept Visa, MasterCard, Discover, American Express, cash, and checks with a current California ID.
 We also accept debit cards.
 As well, we offer an alternative means of payment, if approved, via Scratchpay and Care Credit.
 View more on our Payment Options page.